eclipse/buildship/docs/stories/General.md

 Provide an Oomph model for the Buildship project.

+Include the Oomph model in the main catalog.

 ### Motivation

 As of Eclipse Mars, Oomph is the default [Eclipse installer](https://wiki.eclipse.org/Eclipse_Installer).
 Having an Oomph model